 1. Understanding File Formats

-Below is a non-exhaustive list of file formats commonly used in e-Learning projects:
+Below is a brief, non-exhaustive list of file formats commonly used in e-Learning projects:

 Learning Content File Formats: